 Like just about everyone who grew up in Ontario, I have fond memories of being marched from my regular classroom to the “French” room for lessons in Parisian French.
 I remember singing songs, conjugating verbs, and learning phrases like “J’aimerais acheter des fraises.”
-Well, food and the French language clashed this week in Quebec, the controversy exploding with surprising intensity on social networks.
+Well, food and the French language clashed this week in Quebec; the controversy exploding with surprising intensity on social networks.
 Traditional media reported the story thereafter, inciting further discussion and attracting even more attention to language issues in la belle provence.

 Thankfully, media is now reporting the Office Quebecoise de la langue francaise (OQLF) has backtracked on its pursing language complaints at two Montreal restaurants.
 The first, a British chippy in Côte-des-Neiges was originally told to change the signage for its flagship product to “poisson frit et frites.”
-Brit & Chips’ owners feared they would no longer shift any plates as few know fish and chips by the somewhat literal translation.
+Brit & Chips’ owners feared they could no longer shift plates as few know fish and chips by the somewhat literal translation.
 While “steak et frites” and “moules et frites” are familiar in popular culture, “poisson frit et frites” is not, regardless if you are francophone or anglophone.
 The second, a popular Italian restaurant that has a sister location in Toronto, was taken to task for its menu.
 Among other “infractions,” owner Massimo Lecas was told to change the word “pasta.”
 This lead to much consternation under the #pastagate hashtag on Twitter.

 I’ve an idea.
 Put some effort into teaching Quebec culture in school curricula or other community programs.
 Teach the symbolic dishes in Quebecois cuisine: tourtiere, pea soup, baked beans, and cretons.
 Pouding chômeur is a perfect example.